DameChocolateYa/sbell/README.md

 # Sbell

 Sbell is a minimalist Interpreter to handle basic linux terminal operations.
 It is completly written in C++.
-By the moment it's only available in arch linux, but it's expected to to arrive in Debian or derivated systems of Debian.
+By the moment it's only available in arch linux, but it's expected to to arrive in Fedora and other linux distro.

 ## Installation